Floyd Pharmacy Residencies

 Application and Qualifications

 Baptist Health Floyd participates in the ASHP Resident Matching Program and the Pharmacy Online Residency Centralized Application Service (PhORCAS™).
-Candidates must be eligible for licensure in the states of Indiana and Kentucky.
-Residents must be licensed within 90 days of residency start date.
+Candidates must be eligible for Indiana pharmacist licensure.
+Residents must be licensed within 60 days of residency start date.